 Implementing Build It strategies requires minimal preparation yet delivers maximum impact across all year groups.
 Start with simple wooden blocks or colourful manipulatives; even everyday items like LEGO bricks or cardboard squares work brilliantly.
 The key lies not in expensive resources but in structured guidance that transforms these materials into powerful thinking tools.

 Practical tip: Begin each building session with clear success criteria displayed visually.
 Students should understand whether they're constructing to demonstrate knowledge, solve problems, or plan future work.
-Allow five minutes for experimentation before focused building begins; this exploration phase proves crucial for engagement and reduces anxiety amongst learners who struggle with traditional methods.
+Allow five minutes for experimentation before focussed building begins; this exploration phase proves crucial for engagement and reduces anxiety amongst learners who struggle with traditional methods.

 Supporting Neurodivergent Learners with Build It

-In practise, a Year 8 student with ADHD might use coloured blocks to physically arrange paragraph components for an essay.
+In practice, a Year 8 student with ADHD might use coloured blocks to physically arrange paragraph components for an essay.
 Rather than becoming overwhelmed by a blank page, they can experiment with different structures, physically moving topic sentences and supporting evidence until the logic becomes clear.
 This externalisation of thinking reduces cognitive loadwhilst maintaining engagement through movement.

 For autistic learners who excel with visual-spatial reasoning, Build It provides a systematic framework that makes implicit classroom expectations explicit.
 A teacher might use blocks to demonstrate how arguments connect in history essays, with each colour representing different types of evidence.
 Students can then replicate and adapt these structures independently, removing the ambiguity that often causes anxiety.